Go to exercises and answers

 Minutes provide a record of what was said and decisions that were made in a previous meeting.

-The Minutes are an extremely important document and the case of formal committee and board meetings, they are held to be an accurate and legally binding record of the meeting.
+The Minutes are an extremely important document and the case of formal committee and board meetings, they are held It is a legal requirement to keep minutes of meetings and generally the organisation's constitution will provide is some instruction on this.

 In such circumstances, it is important for committee members to read minutes thoroughly and then confirm whether the minutes are a true record of what was said.